uwsampa/sampa-public/wax2015/program-proposed.md

 ---
 ## Workshop Program

-Position paper talks have 10-minute slots.
-Each has 10 minutes for discussion: 5 minutes for discussion within tables, and 5 minutes for whole-group discussion with questions for the speaker.
-Each session has 3 papers, where (10 minutes + 10 minutes) * 3 = 1 hour.

 ### Saturday, June 13, 2015; OCC C120--C121

+**9:00--9:30am:** Opening and introductions

+Be ready to say who you are, where you're affiliated with, and why you're at the workshop.

-**9:00--10:00am:** Position paper talks: *Quality*
+**9:30--10:30am:** Position paper talks, session 1: *Quality*

+Each talk will be 10 minutes, and each will have 3 minutes for short clarification questions immediately afterward.

+The last 20 minutes of the session will be for discussion of all three papers: first, we'll spend 10 minutes in small-group discussion; the last 10 minutes will be for discussion among the whole group and asking questions of the speakers.

   * Towards Automated Differential Program Verification for Approximate Computing.